 The morning of the 14th July 1789 saw the beginning of the French Revolution when Parisian revolutionaries stormed the Bastille, a large fortress, prison and ammunition store that symbolised everything that was wrong with the monarchy.
-Despite having earlier legalised the National Assembly following the Tennis Court Oath, King Louis XVI had ordered royal troops to surround Paris and had dismissed his popular finance minister, Jacques Necker.
-These actions led the Parisian crowd to believe that Louis was preparing to overthrow the Assembly.

 The radical French journalist Jean-Paul Marat was stabbed to death in his bathtub by Charlotte Corday.

 King Louis XVI of France and his family were caught attempting to escape Paris during the Flight to Varennes.